sirisian/ecmascript-types/examples/typechallenges.md

 **The harness's own hack is load-bearing inside the answers.** Seven challenges (898 Includes, 5153 IndexOf, 5317 LastIndexOf, 5360 Unique, 9898 Appear only once, 27958 CheckRepeatedTuple, 30970 IsFixedStringLiteralType) cannot be solved without type equality, and TypeScript has none, so each published answer imports `Equal` from `@type-challenges/utils`, restates it inline, or reinvents it: challenge 9898's passing answer builds `[U] extends [T]` with both operands tuple-wrapped to suppress distribution, which is a third spelling of the same missing operator.

 And then there is challenge 19749, which asks you to implement `Equal` itself, and is the quiet centre of this whole document.
 Its answer already ships in the repository, in `utils/index.d.ts`, because the harness needs it to grade the other ninety-nine.
 It has **zero** posted solutions: every other challenge here has answers running from single digits into the hundreds, and this one has none, which makes sense for a puzzle whose answer is quotable from the framework's own source and originates in a 2018 comment about checker internals rather than in anything a person could derive.
 The mechanism is worth stating once, plainly: `(<T>() => T extends X ?
 1 : 2)` is a generic function type nobody will call, two of them are compared for assignability, and the checker settles that comparison by structurally comparing the deferred conditionals inside, which it can only do by comparing `X` and `Y` for identity.
 The identity relation exists.
 It is reachable only as an observable side effect of how function assignability happens to be implemented, and it is not specified to work this way.
 Interned type objects have identity because that is what interning means, and `A === B` is not a solution to a puzzle.
 It is the operator.

+The hard tier adds two more of the same shape, and both are famous.
+Challenge 223 asks whether a type is `any`, and the answer is `0 extends (1 & T)`: `1 & T` is `1` for nearly everything and `0 extends 1` is false, but `1 & any` is `any` and `0 extends any` is true, so the test is whether a literal survives being intersected.
+It works because of a special case in intersection reduction that exists for other reasons entirely.
+Challenge 55 turns a union into an intersection by distributing it into function types, one per arm, and inferring the parameter back out of the whole union at once: the answer is an intersection because parameters are contravariant, so inference in that position collects constraints by intersecting them.
+Nothing in that chain is about unions or intersections.
+It is a variance rule, observed indirectly, through a function type nobody calls, to compute a set operation.
+The builders are `T === any` and a node with `kind: 'intersection'`.
 That is the `(<T>() => T extends X ?
 1 : 2) extends (<T>() => T extends Y ?
 1 : 2)` construction: a pair of generic function signatures whose assignability the checker happens to decide by comparing `X` and `Y` for identity, found in a 2018 issue comment, never specified, and now a dependency of both the test framework and the solutions it grades.
 The failures follow from the same gap, and there are three of them.
 LastIndexOf's top-voted answer used `L extends U` and answers `5` instead of `4` on `[string, 2, number, 'a', number, 1]`, because `1 extends number`.
 Appear-only-once's top-voted answer used `F extends R[number]` as a membership test and drops `1` and `2` from `[1, 2, number]` for the same reason.
 CheckRepeatedTuple's reports a repeat in `[number, 1, string, '1', boolean, true, false, unknown, any]` because `number extends any`.
 All three read like membership tests and are subtype tests, and CheckRepeatedTuple's passing answer ends up restating the incantation and rebuilding challenge 898's `Includes` on top of it, inside challenge 27958.
 The builder writes `===` and `findLastIndex`, and gets `-1` for free because that is what `findLastIndex` returns.

 The flip side is worth stating in the same breath, since it is the same fact. `new Set` and `Map` work on type objects, because interning makes identity a pointer comparison and type objects hash like strings. `unique` is `[...new Set(elements)]`, `without` is a `Set` and a `filter`, and both keep insertion order because `Set` does.
 TypeScript's `Unique` needs four workarounds in five lines: a union standing in for a set, distribution standing in for membership, `Equal` standing in for `===`, and `[F]` wrapping each element so the union does not deduplicate the very thing being tested.